ShanJiang21/shanjiang21.github.io/_posts/2020-10-24-Zing-for-life.md

 ---
 layout: post
-title: Adds some creative zing to life:活力满满
+title: Adding some creative Zing to life | 平淡中 +1s 活力
 date: 2020-10-24 18:47:24.000000000
 author: Shan J.
+tags:
+    - Adulting
+    - Gen Z
+    - Fall
 ---

 ### 1019

 *Dance Monkey* is a really nice song that attracts me, especially when I get to know that it is for grandpa.
-Always have someone to challenge myself is always a good start, I would not feel bored by this.
+Always have someone to challenge myself is always a good start, I would not feel bored with it.
+However, trust someone takes time and effort.
+We are all afraid of being cheated.
+I view fidelity the most important thing in the relationship.

-Spreading obscenity and immorality.

 Lifehacks are hard to grasp, just like picking up a suitable city to live in.